 Like corn syrup, I know food coloring is an ingredient many try to avoid these days.
 I personally have yet to find any natural food colors that give those bright colors I’m looking for, and don’t negatively impact flavor or texture.
 So alas, I do still use artificial coloring.
 (This set is my current favorite.)

 That said, you are more than welcome to use natural food coloring, just know your colors will be a little bit more on the earthy side and overall duller than those you see pictured in this post.

 Luckily, oranges and purples in particular have some good options for natural coloring ingredients that will be right on theme.
-You also can use no coloring at all if you like, and still have some very cute white googly-eyed cookies!
+You also can use no coloring at all if you like, and still have some very cute golden googly-eyed cookies!

 How to Make These Spooky Cookies from Scratch

 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

 - Preheat your oven and line your baking pans.

 - Cream together the butter, sugar, corn syrup and vanilla extract.
 (More on why you want to add the vanilla early in this lesson on butterfat!)

 - Mix in the dry ingredients, just until combined.